Skip to main content

 How Do Peptides Interact with the Bodys Natural Fertility Signals?

-Peptide therapies used in are designed to speak this native biological language.
+Peptide therapies used in fertility protocols are designed to speak this native biological language.
 They are small chains of amino acids, the same building blocks of proteins, that mimic the body’s own signaling molecules.
 A peptide like Gonadorelin, for instance, is a synthetic version of the GnRH signal sent by the hypothalamus.

 When administered correctly, it delivers a precise message to the pituitary gland, initiating that natural cascade of LH and FSH release.
 This approach works with your body’s existing machinery, prompting it to perform its inherent functions.